BeAPI/beapi-frontend-framework/README.md

 ### LivingCSS / Styleguide ###

-SASS file are commented in order to generate a living styleguide using `gulp livingcss` It is also available at `your_local_url/livingcss/html/` and watched by `gulp serve` For more details look at : https://github.com/straker/livingcss
+SASS file are commented in order to generate a living styleguide using `npm run livingcss` It is also available at `your_local_url/livingcss/html/` and watched by `gulp serve` For more details look at : https://github.com/straker/livingcss